-SLF Asset Management's reported net income was \$114 million in the fourth guarter of 2017, compared to \$198 million in the fourth guarter of 2016 and underlying net income of \$226 million in the fourth quarter of 2017, compared to \$188 million in the fourth quarter of 2016.
-SLF Asset Management's reported and underlying net income increased in the fourth quarter of 2017 compared to the same period in 2016 primarily due to MFS's results, as described below.
-The impact from the movement of the Canadian dollar in the fourth quarter of 2017 relative to average exchange rates in the fourth quarter of 2016 decreased reported net income and underlying net income by \$6 million and \$11 million, respectively.
+SLF Asset Management's reported net income was \$244 million in the fourth quarter of 2018, compared to \$114 million in the fourth quarter of 2017.
+SLF Asset Management had underlying net income of \$227 million in the fourth guarter of 2018, compared to \$226 million in the fourth guarter of 2017.
+The impact from the movement of the Canadian dollar in the fourth guarter of 2018 relative to average exchange rates in the fourth guarter of 2017 increased reported net income and underlying net income by \$10 million and \$9 million, respectively.